Morgans Hotel Group

-Morgans Hotel Group (NASDAQ: $MHG) was a global, publicly-traded hotel company founded by Ian Schrager, inventors of the boutique hotel category with the 1984 opening of Morgans Hotel in New York City.
+Morgans Hotel Group (NASDAQ: $MHG) was a global, publicly traded hospitality company founded by Ian Schrager and specialized in the boutique hotel category.
+Its foundations were laid in 1984 with the opening of the namesake Morgans Hotel in New York City.
 MHG was listed on the NASDAQ exchange for over a decade.

 History

-1984-2006: Ian Schrager's Morgans Hotel: World's first boutique hotel
+1984-2006: Ian Schrager's Morgans Hotel Group

-In 1984, Studio 54 cofounder, Ian Schrager and his business partner Rubell opened their first hotel, Morgans Hotel, named after John Pierpont (JP) Morgan's Morgan Library & Museum next-door.
+In 1984, Studio 54 co-founders and business partners Ian Schrager and Steve Rubell opened their first hotel, Morgans Hotel, named after J. P. Morgan's Morgan Library & Museum next-door.
 Designed by Andrée Putman, the instant hit introduced the boutique hotel category, becoming a "worldwide phenomenon."
-It has triple-arched entrances that remain today.
+It is characterized by its triple-arched entrances that remain today.